List of Bronx High School of Science alumni: Science

-Nobel Prize-winning scientists
+Nobel Prize-winning alumni

-The Bronx High School of Science counts eight Nobel Prize recipients as graduates.
+The Bronx High School of Science counts nine Nobel Prize recipients as graduates.
 Seven of these Nobel laureates received their prize in the field of physics.
 Robert J. Lefkowitz was awarded the 2012 Nobel Prize in Chemistry.
+The ninth Bronx Science Nobel went to Claudia Goldin, who won the Nobel Prize in Economics and is also the school's first female alumna Nobelist.